Meningococcal Infection in Children

 What is meningococcal infection in children?

-Meningococcal infections are illnesses caused by bacteria.
-The most common forms of infections are:
+Meningococcal infection is an illness caused by bacteria.
+The most common forms of infection are:

 - Meningitis.
 This is infection of the membranes that surround the brain and spinal cord.

 - Meningococcemia.
 This is infection of the bloodstream.

 Meningococcal infection is not common, but they can be fatal.
 They occur most often in late winter and early spring.
 Children are more often affected, but the illnesses also occur in teens and young adults, with fewer cases in adults over age 23.
 People living in crowded group settings such as school dorms or military barracks are also at risk.
 There are 2 meningitis vaccines that can help prevent infection.

 A case of meningococcal disease needs to be reported to the local public health department.
 This is because the infection is contagious.
 Staff will provide education to you and your family, as well as to the public.